 SRP of $12 and available for as low as $8.
-Sample received courtesy E. & J. Gallo for review purposes.
+Sample submitted for review purposes.

 From the bottle:

 The 2009 McWilliam's Hanwood Estate Shiraz begins with strong aromas of raspberry, blackberry, plum and a little spice and vanilla.
 The wine tastes pretty much the exact same as the bouquet with the addition of a little sour cherry.
 The finish features a little spice, lingering fruit, and a few mocha notes.
 While good on day 1, the wine was much better on day 2 after it had plenty of time to breathe.
-You might want to run it through a Vinturi if you plan to pop and pour.
 Overall a very nice and tasty wine for under 10 bucks!